dotsunited/BundleFu/README.markdown

-Du\BundleFu
+DotsUnited\BundleFu
 ===========

-Du\BundleFu is a PHP 5.3+ library which bundles multiple css/javascript files into a big package and sends it out at once.
+DotsUnited\BundleFu is a PHP 5.3+ library which bundles multiple css/javascript files into a big package and sends it out at once.

 It is highly inspired by the [Ruby on Rails](http://rubyonrails.org) plugin [bundle-fu](http://code.google.com/p/bundle-fu/).